-- (1) In this clause premises means a building, stadium, or similar structure which is local government property, but not an open space such as a park or a playing field. - (2) A determination may provide that a person is prohibited from pursuing all or any of the following activities on specified local government property- - (a) smoking on premises; - (b) riding a bicycle, a skateboard, rollerblades, a sandboard or a similar device; - (c) taking, riding or driving a vehicle on the property or a particular class of vehicle; - (d) riding or driving a vehicle of a particular class or any vehicle above a specified speed; - (e) taking or using a boat, or a particular class of boat; - (f) the playing or practice of- - (i) golf, archery, pistol shooting or rifle shooting; or - (ii) a similar activity, specified in the determination, involving the use of a projectile which, in the opinion of the local government, may cause injury or damage to a person or property; - (g) the playing or practice of any ball game which may cause detriment to the property or any fauna on the property; - (h) the traversing of land which, in the opinion of the local government, has environmental value warranting such protection, either absolutely or except by paths provided for that purpose; and - (k) the erection of any rope, string or wire between poles, trees or vehicles for use as a clothes airing apparatus that may cause a nuisance. - (3) A determination may specify the extent to which and the manner in which a person is prohibited from pursuing an activity referred to in subclause (2) and, in particular- - (a) the days and times during which the activity is prohibited;

-- (b) that an activity is prohibited on a class of local government property, specified local government property or all local government property; - (c) that an activity is prohibited in respect of a class of vehicles, equipment or things, or all vehicles, equipment or things; - (d) that an activity is prohibited in respect of a class of persons or all persons; and - (e) may distinguish between different classes of the activity.
+- (1) In this clause premises means a building, stadium, or similar structure which is local government property, but not an open space such as a park or a playing field. - (2) A determination may provide that a person is prohibited from pursuing all or any of the following activities on specified local government property- - (a) smoking on premises; - (b) riding a bicycle, a skateboard, rollerblades, a sandboard or a similar device; - (c) taking, riding or driving a vehicle on the property or a particular class of vehicle; - (d) riding or driving a vehicle of a particular class or any vehicle above a specified speed; - (e) taking or using a boat, or a particular class of boat; - (f) the playing or practice of- - (i) golf, archery, pistol shooting or rifle shooting; or - (ii) a similar activity, specified in the determination, involving the use of a projectile which, in the opinion of the local government, may cause injury or damage to a person or property; - (g) the playing or practice of any ball game which may cause detriment to the property or any fauna on the property; and - (h) the traversing of land which, in the opinion of the local government, has environmental value warranting such protection, either absolutely or except by paths provided for that purpose. - (3) A determination may specify the extent to which and the manner in which a person is prohibited from pursuing an activity referred to in subclause (2) and, in particular- - (a) the days and times during which the activity is prohibited; - (b) that an activity is prohibited on a class of local government property, specified local government property or all local government property; - (c) that an activity is prohibited in respect of a class of vehicles, equipment or things, or all vehicles, equipment or things; - (d) that an activity is prohibited in respect of a class of persons or all persons; and - (e) may distinguish between different classes of the activity.